-To write proficiently, students must have the postural control and core stability to sit upright, along with the shoulder strength and endurance to stabilize the hand and fingers.
+To write proficiently, students must have the postural control and core stability to sit upright.
+They also need shoulder strength and endurance to stabilize the hand and fingers.

-The following gross motor activities can help improve strength and postural stability:
+The following gross motor skill activities can help improve strength and postural stability:

-- Beanbag games: try using alphabet beanbags to improve your child’s letter and sound recognition.
-Have them state the letter on the beanbag, share what sound it makes, come up with a word starting with that same letter, and then toss the beanbag.
+Try using alphabet beanbags to improve your child’s letter and sound recognition.
+Have them state the letter on the beanbag, share what sound it makes, and come up with a word starting with that same letter.
+Then, toss the beanbag.

-- Chair push-ups: have your child place their hands on either side of a chair and push to raise their bottom off the chair.
-To increase difficulty, have them suspend themselves in the air for a count of 3-5 seconds and simultaneously lift their feet off the floor.
+Chair push-ups: Have your child sit in a chair and place their hands on either side of a chair.
+Then, push to raise their bottom off the chair.
+To increase difficulty, have them suspend themselves in the air for a count of 3-5 seconds.
+As they progress, they can simultaneously lift their feet off the floor.

 It is important to know that a child can have poor handwriting even with good gross and fine motor skills.
 Other issues such as impaired motor planning skills, visual motor skills, perceptual/spatial skills, attention, memory, and attitude can all affect handwriting.